top of page

 According to the study, Emerging Concern for Silver Nanoparticle Resistance in Acinetobacter baumannii and Other Bacteria, “despite clear evidence of the strong antibacterial efficacy of NAg, studies have raised concerns over the development of silver-resistant bacteria.”

 When treating areas of the body such as arms, legs, and the lower back with gloves, it is safe to use a disinfectant.
 These areas are not near openings of the face.
-Treating near the eyes, nose and mouth poses a risk if gloves are not sterilized.
-Conductive gloves are delicate and cannot withstand repeated high heat sterilization and will be damaged.
+Treating near the eyes, nose and mouth, however, poses a health risk to the client if the gloves are not sterilized.
+Conductive gloves are delicate and cannot withstand repeated high heat sterilization.

-Disinfecting a microcurrent device accessory is not equal to sterilization.
-Even the best disinfectant allows for the possibility, however slight of spreading germs from one client to another.
-In this regard, the best way to ensure the safest Microcurrent Facial treatment is by using probes with q-tips.
+Disinfection is not equal to sterilization.
+Even the best disinfectant allows for the possibility, even if slight of spreading germs from one client to another.
+It may cause some inconvenience for the professional to change q-tips during treatment.
+Yet, the best way to ensure the safest treatment is by using probes with q-tips.

 References